What is the Pupil Premium Grant?

-There are currently 205 students for whom we receive this additional funding, which is 20.5% of the total number of students in our school.
-Due to the number of these students in our school we have been allocated the following amount of Pupil Premium:
+There were 205 students for whom we received this additional funding, which was 20.5% of the total number of students in our school.
+Due to the number of these students in our school we had been allocated the following amount of Pupil Premium:

-We employ 5 Learning Mentors for Key Stages 3 and 4 who work with targeted students both within lessons and outside lessons.
-The Learning Mentors work very closely with the Director of Learning for each Year Group, and with individual teachers, to implement Rapid Improvement Plans and strategies to raise attainment for the students.
-Data is collected to assess the impact of these interventions and support structures.
+- Mentoring– We employed 5 Learning Mentors for Key Stages 3 and 4 who worked with targeted students both within lessons and outside lessons.
+The Learning Mentors worked very closely with the Director of Learning for each Year Group, and with individual teachers, to implement Rapid Improvement Plans and strategies to raise attainment for the students.
+Data iswas collected to assess the impact of these interventions and support structures.

-We employ a Student Support Officer to deliver dedicated support to students in our Sixth Form.
-Whilst this work is not exclusively focussed on those students eligible for Pupil Premium funding, some of her work is specifically planned to meet the needs of these students.
-The Student Support Officer offers specialist IAG, intervention and attendance support, advice regarding study skills, organisation and independent learning.
+exclusively focussed on those students eligible for Pupil Premium funding, some of her work was specifically planned to meet the needs of these students.
+The Student Support Officer offered specialist IAG, intervention and attendance support, advice regarding study skills, organisation and independent learning.

-In recent years a greater emphasis has been placed on Apprenticeship opportunities but the school still enjoys a high success rate at applications and entry to university.
+In recent years a greater emphasis had been placed on Apprenticeship opportunities but the school still enjoyed a high success rate at applications and entry to university.

 Year 13 Destinations 2017

-The application process and information advice and guidance are led by the Director of Learning KS5 and supported by a F/T Sixth form dedicated Student Support Officer.
-A programme of providers are invited into school to engage with the cohort and in terms of the Baker clause, other providers are regularly given access to students.
-Also a variety of trips are offered to visit centres including Russell group universities.
-Inspira and a range of apprenticeship providers are also invited into school to engage with students about local opportunities, Pupil premium students are prioritised for all provision.
+The application process and information advice and guidance was led by the Director of Learning KS5 and supported by a F/T Sixth form dedicated Student Support Officer.
+A programme of providers was invited into school to engage with the cohort and, in terms of the Baker clause, other providers were regularly given access to students.
+Also a variety of trips were offered to visit centres including Russell group universities.
+Inspira and a range of apprenticeship providers were also invited into school to engage with students about local opportunities, Pupil premium students were prioritised for all provision.

-Tutors support in tracking student applications and also with the application processes.
-Inspira and an internal careers guidance officer also provide independent advice and guidance to students prioritising those students who have received the Pupil Premium grant.
+Tutors supported the tracking of student applications and also with the application processes.
+Inspira and an internal careers guidance officer also provided independent advice and guidance to students prioritising those students who received the Pupil Premium grant.

 Cost £3,321 10% of total annual cost

-This is a role with the accountability for improving attendance across the school.
-Most of the work is focussed on those students who are eligible for Pupil Premium funding.
-The focus of this role is to reduce the number of persistent absentees; to reduce the number of unauthorised absences; to identify students who need additional support and to use additional staff to deliver intervention and support plans to increase levels of attendance.
-This includes working very closely with parents and families, including home visits.
-Attendance figures indicate that attendance for disadvantaged students has improved and that persistent absenteeism has decreased.
-See attached document for yearly figures.
-This is a significant improvement and exceeds the national averages.
+- Attendance Leader– This was a role with accountability for improving attendance across the school.
+Most of the work was focussed on those students who were eligible for Pupil Premium funding.
+The focus of this role was to reduce the number of persistent absentees; to reduce the number of unauthorised absences; to identify students who needed additional support and to use additional staff to deliver intervention and support plans to increase levels of attendance.
+This included working very closely with parents and families, including home visits.
+Attendance figures indicated that attendance for disadvantaged students improved and that persistent absenteeism decreased.

 - In September 2014 there were 41 students participating in this programme: 12% improved their reading age by 6 months; 28% improved by 7-12 months; 10% improved by 13-18 months; 20% improved by 19-23 months and 30% improved by 24+ months.